 Training begins as soon as pups are mobile.
 Once they are up on their feet and starting on solid food potty training begins by splitting their quarters into a 'clean' living area and a 'dirty' potty area.
 The pups are taught to go outside to do their business as soon as possible and will no longer be using pee pads indoors when they go to their new homes.
 Clicker training begins at this stage also and all pups will learn how to sit and down before leaving for their new homes.

 The pups have an enriched play area both indoors and out.
-Exposure to many different surfaces, textures, sights, and sounds is extremely important at a young age.
+Exposure to many different surfaces, textures, sights, smells, and sounds is extremely important at a young age.
 Puppies are encouraged to climb, explore, play, and generally tire themselves out.
 Their toys move, make noise, and change on a daily basis.

 Most importantly, pups begin bite inhibition training and learn that humans have extremely delicate skin unlike their brothers and sisters and must be very carefully played with.
 When you pick up your pup you will be informed of exactly which stage your pup is at and how to continue the training.

 Pups are weaned on to a raw diet and are not vaccinated prior to going to new homes.
 Since most pups go to their new homes between 8-10 weeks of age, maternal antibodies would still interfere with any attempt at vaccination.
 The dam will have a titer and nomograph prior to whelping, this information shows approximately when your pup's maternal antibodies will be less likely to interfere with immunization.
 If you decide to vaccinate your pup please follow the guidelines to prevent your pup from recieveing unnecessary vaccines.
 Titer tests are recommended instead of repeated vaccinations.
 Titers offer proof that the pup has antibodies to distemper and parvovirus and are a much better idea than multiple booster shots.
 Of course, rabies vaccine is given to all dogs at the appropriate age by law.
 Stool samples will be checked at least twice for parasites and deworming medication will be given only for positive tests.